abdullaahi140/Dogs-Charity-Backend/README.md

 Finally to start the server you can run either `node index.js` or `nodemon` depending on if you have nodemon installed globally.

-To view documentation and OpenAPI specification, you can use the docs server by running either `node docs.js` or `nodemon docs.js`
+To generate JSDocs for the project, run `npm run docs`.
+To view documentation and OpenAPI specification, you can use the docs server by running either `node docs.js` or `nodemon docs.js`.
+The following links lead to these destinations:
+* `/`: The JSDocs documentation
+* `/openapi`: The OpenAPI 3.0 specification for the project
+* `/schema/{SCHEMA_FILENAME_HERE}`: The schemas used in the project